Australian Government COVID-19 app

 Customer communication resources

 The Australian Government Department of Health has created publications and posters that small businesses can use to tell their customers about changes to trading during COVID-19.
-These include video, audio, print ads and fact sheets, and posters for:
+These include video, audio, print ads and fact sheets, and posters for physical distancing, good hygiene practices, mental health and identifying symptoms.

 Cybersecurity for small businesses